sonopard/PowerCounter/README.md

-Pi Software and Webapp to count Power consumtion
+Pi Software and Webapp to count power consumption